luchaoqi/courses/MIT_6.NULL/08_Metaprogramming/README.md

 It needs to hard-code navigation bar using `index.rst`: [marcelm/cutadapt: Cutadapt removes adapter sequences from sequencing reads](https://github.com/marcelm/cutadapt)

-The main advantage is that it provides version controls - really easy to check old versions of the docs.
+Like [Sphinx Tutorial — Sphinx Tutorial 1.0 documentation](https://sphinx-tutorial.readthedocs.io/#), the main advantage is that it provides version controls - really easy to check old versions of the docs.

 Overall, I personally prefer to [just-the-docs/just-the-docs: A modern, high customizable, responsive Jekyll theme for documention with built-in search.](https://github.com/just-the-docs/just-the-docs), but I am not sure if it is the best choice.